 Presentation announcement posters, distributed across campus and through social media outlets.

-research material and project history were explained during the first phase of the presentation. the frame and three selected images were illuminated and described during the second phase of the presentation.
+Research history was explained during the first phase.
+The frame and three selected images were illuminated and described during the second phase.

 A slide matching each image was projected into the frame, adding a layer of contrast and illumination.

 Photography is a creative art.
 It requires the photographer to consider the subject, environment, framing, and the final presentation of an image.
 To push the impact of any photograph to its full potential, the manner in which an image is displayed has just as much bearing as the artifact itself.
 An image shown on a phone’s screen sparks different interpretations and associations than it would when printed and mounted.
 Scale, setting, illumination, and audience affect the message of an image.
 The production of a photograph is an increasingly impersonal operation.